Concordium/concordium.github.io/source/mainnet/net/guides/deciding-wallet.rst

    *  - Secured by password and a LEDGER device
       - Secured by password and biometrics
       - Secured by password and biometrics
-      - Secured by password and secret recovery phrase
+      - Secured by password and seed phrase
       - Secured by password and biometrics
    *  - Encrypted
       - Encrypted